-For our taxonomy we used BirdLife International's Handbook of the Birds of the World v5.0 (Birdlife International 2020), and matched it to the phylogeny of Jetz et al. (2012, 2014) based on the Hackett backbone as further described below, retaining 9,645 species.
-We randomly sampled 1,000 trees from the available distribution of phylogenies to adequately capture uncertainty in phylogenetic relationships and node ages (Thomas et al. 2013; Jetz et al. 2014).
-To maximize the inclusion of species and enable effective comparison between clades, we imputed the species missing from the phylogeny, following taxonomy matching, to generate 1,000 phylogenetic trees that comprised all valid species (1,343 imputed species).
-For imputation, we followed earlier approaches to insert missing species into their genus along the existing phylogenetic branches (Forest et al. 2018; Cox et al. 2022; Gumbs et al. 2023), using the 'congeneric.impute' function in the R package 'pez' (Pearse et al. 2015).
+For our taxonomy, we used BirdLife International's Handbook of the Birds of the World 5.0 (Birdlife International, 2020) and matched it to the phylogeny of Jetz et al. (2012, 2014) based on the Hackett backbone (further described below).
+We examined 9645 species.
+We randomly sampled 1000 trees from the available distribution of phylogenies to adequately capture uncertainty in phylogenetic relationships and node ages (Jetz et al., 2014; Thomas et al., 2013).
+To maximize the inclusion of species and enable effective comparison between clades, we imputed the species missing from the phylogeny, following taxonomy matching, to generate 1000 phylogenetic trees that contained all valid species (1343 imputed species).
+For imputation, we followed earlier approaches to insert missing species into their genus along the existing phylogenetic branches (Cox et al., 2022; Forest et al., 2018; Gumbs et al., 2023) with the congeneric.impute function in R package pez (Pearse et al., 2015).

-Jetz et al. (2012) produced two sets of phylogenies built on different underlying hypotheses of the higher relationships amongst birds, the 'Hackett' and 'Ericson' backbones, that lead to varying topologies deeper in the trees.
-However, the majority of a species' evolutionary distinctiveness and EDGE score is contributed by branches near the tips, or the terminal branch (the branch connecting a species to all other branches of the tree) alone (Redding et al. 2014; Gumbs et al. 2023).
-Speciation rate analyses at the tips of trees from the Hackett and Ericson backbones show that these two topologies are highly correlated (Rabosky et al. 2015).
-We found a strong correlation (r = 0.984) of median terminal branch lengths for each species across 1,000 trees from each backbone.
-Given that the two phylogenies are highly correlated and unlikely to lead to fundamental differences in conservation prioritization, we elected to use the distribution of phylogenies built on the 'Hackett' backbone to retain consistency with previous EDGE lists employed for directing applied conservation action (Gumbs et al. 2018).
+Jetz et al. (2012) produced two sets of phylogenies built on different underlying hypotheses of the higher relationships among birds, the Hackett and Ericson backbones, that lead to varying topologies deeper in the trees.
+However, the majority of a species' evolutionary distinctiveness and EDGE score is contributed by branches near the tips or the terminal branch (the branch connecting a species to all other branches of the tree) alone (Gumbs et al., 2023; Redding et al., 2014).
+Speciation rate analyses at the tips of trees from the Hackett and Ericson backbones show that these two topologies are highly correlated (Rabosky et al., 2015).
+We found a strong correlation (r = 0.984)of median terminal branch lengths for each species across 1000 trees from each backbone.
+Given that the two phylogenies are highly correlated and unlikely to lead to fundamental differences in conservation prioritization, we elected to use the distribution of phylogenies built on the Hackett backbone to retain consistency with previous EDGE lists used to direct conservation action (Gumbs et al., 2018).

-Although previous analyses have calculated original EDGE scores for birds (Jetz et al. 2014; Gumbs et al. 2018), our approach uses the updated EDGE methodology, which advocates for the robust and comparable prioritization of evolutionarily distinct species for conservation action (Gumbs et al. 2023).
-The new EDGE protocol explicitly incorporates 'phylogenetic complementarity' to reflect that the extinction risk of closely-related species will influence the expected distinctiveness of a given species into the future (Steel et al. 2007; Gumbs et al. 2023), which was missing from the original EDGE metric.
-This increases the priority of species from clades where all species are threatened (i.e. high likelihood of losing deeper branches of the tree, e.g. Mesitornithiformes), and decreases the priority of species from clades that include species with a higher variability in extinction risk (i.e. unlikely to lose deep branches of the tree, e.g. Anseriformes).
+EDGE scores have been calculated for birds (Gumbs et al., 2018; Jetz et al., 2014); however, we used the updated EDGE method that provides a more robust and comparable prioritization of evolutionarily distinct species for application to conservation (Gumbs et al., 2023).
+The updated EDGE protocol explicitly incorporates phylogenetic complementarity to reflect that the extinction risk of closely related species will influence the expected distinctiveness of a given species into the future (Gumbs et al., 2023; Steel et al., 2007), which was missing from the original EDGE metric.
+This increases the priority of species from clades in which all species are threatened (i.e., high likelihood of losing deeper branches of the tree, e.g., Mesitornithiformes) and decreases the priority of species from clades that include species with a high variability in extinction risk (i.e., unlikely to lose deep branches of the tree, e.g., Anseriformes).

-Formally, the new EDGE metric ('EDGE2') multiplies the evolutionary distinctiveness of a species by its probability of extinction, where the evolutionary distinctiveness of species i is given as:
+With the updated EDGE metric (EDGE2), the evolutionary distinctiveness of a species is multiplied by its probability of extinction, where the evolutionary distinctiveness of species i is given as:

-$$ED{i} = TBL{i} + \sum{j=2}^{n{i}} \left(L{i,j} \times \prod{k \in C{i,j} - \{i\}} p{k} \right)$$

-Where TBL_i is the terminal branch length of species i, plus the sum of the lengths of all internal branches $L{i,j}$ connecting species i to the root of the phylogenetic tree, with these lengths multiplied by the product of the probability of extinction p_k of each species k that comprise the set of all species $C{i,j}$ descended from the corresponding branch (see Gumbs et al. 2023 for a detailed discussion of EDGE metrics).
+$$ED_i = TBL_i + \sum{j=2}^{n_i} \left(L{i,j} \times \prod{k \in C{i,j} - \{i\}} p_k \right), \tag{1}$$ where TBL_i is the terminal branch length of species $i, L{i,j}$ is the sum of the lengths of all internal branches connecting species i to the root of the phylogenetic tree; p_k is the product of the probability of extinction of each species k that comprise the set of all species $(C{i,j})$ descended from the corresponding branch.
+(See Gumbs et al., 2023 for a detailed discussion of EDGE metrics.)